 This FREE webinar, hosted jointly with the Application Targeted and Integrated Photovoltaics (ATIP) EPSRC funded Programme Grant, showcases the latest developments in the field from the UK.

-Event Chair: Prof David Lidzey, University of Sheffield
+Event Chairs: Prof David Lidzey, University of Sheffield

 Dr Marina Freitag, Reader in Energy Materials, Newcastle University,